Submit request or call to make an appointment.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the experience, skill and training to know which medication may alleviate Ebstein anomaly and when more needs to be done.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, have the experience, skills and training to know which medication may alleviate Ebstein anomaly and when more needs to be done.

-Norton Children’s Heart Institute, affiliated with the University of Louisville, is the leading provider of pediatric heart care in Louisville and Southern Indiana.
+Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.

 Children with a mild anomaly may be able to use medication alone to control symptoms, including:

-Your child’s cardiologist may use radiofrequency catheter ablationto treat your child’s heart rhythm and heartbeat issues that medicines cannot control.
+Your child’s cardiologist may use radiofrequency catheter ablation to treat your child’s heart rhythm and heartbeat issues that medicines cannot control.

 Surgical options to repair the tricuspid valve and other defects associated with Ebstein anomaly include: